kdkasad/kblackjack/README.md

 $ python -m kblackjack
 ```

-To run from within a python script, use the `kblackjack.run()` function:
+To run from within a Python script, use the `kblackjack.run()` function:

 ```python
 import kblackjack